vixent03/practice-for-week-07-aa-times-long-practice/phase-03-interest-links.md

 ![interests bar]

 This poses an interesting problem, these so-called "interest links".
-At first glance, you may see only five columns:
+At firstt glance, you may see only five columns:

 * Dog Programmers